How to revive or restore Mac firmware

 1. In the sidebar of a Finder window, select “Mac," as pictured above.
 Don't see it?

-2. Click Revive Mac on the right, then click Continue to confirm.
+2. Click the Revive Mac button, then click Continue to confirm.
 A progress bar in this window shows that the revive is underway.

 2. If using Apple Configurator (requires macOS Monterey 12.4 or later):

-1. Open Apple Configurator, which you can download from the App Store.2
+1. Open Apple Configurator, which you can download from the App Store.
+Can’t download it?

 2. In the Apple Configurator window, select "DFU" for the affected Mac, as pictured above.
 Don't see it?